 I used dark chocolate chips in these cookies but you can substitute whatever type of chocolate chips you prefer.

-Whole wheat flour adds a nutty flavor to these cookies and gives them a nutritional boost.
+Whole wheat flour adds a nutty flavor to these maple chocolate chip cookies and gives them a nutritional boost.
 You can substitute all purpose flour if you prefer.

 How to make them